xlwings/bootstrap-xlwings/README.md

 ## Production build

-To build the production CSS file, updated the version numbers in `build.py` and run (this requires Python):
+To build the production CSS file, update the version numbers in `build.py` and run (this requires Python):

 ```sh
 python build.py